ran-var/blog/source/_posts/uefi-attack.md

 </div>

 ### SOIC8 Test Clip
 Also called a "Pomona clip" or "SOIC clamp", usually arriving as a bundle with the flash programmer.
-This clips directly onto the SPI flash chip without desoldering, making the attack non-destructive and quick.
-The spring-loaded pins make contact with the chip's legs.
+This clips directly onto the SPI flash chip's pinouts without desoldering, making the attack non-destructive and quick.
 <div style="max-width: 500px; margin: 0 auto">

 ![test clip](/images/clip.jpg)